 I am so glad I came, that I stuck out the 90 days (probation period) and I feel I have blended well into my work and lifestyle.
 It really is your personal outlook on the situation – you can have an amazing experience here if you want it.
 I think people have a pre-conceived idea of what Saudi is like, but I can assure you it’s very different!

-To speak with someone here at CCM who can answer any questions you may have about the upcoming interviews or on living and working overseas, you can call:
+To speak with someone here at CCM who can answer any questions you may have about the upcoming interviews, opportunities or on living and working overseas, you can call:

 UK Freephone: 08002796149